As of February 24th, 2020

 |Zone T||7:00 PM||9:00 PM||10:00 PM||3:00 AM||4:00 AM||5:00 AM||7:30 AM||10:00 AM||11:00 AM||12:00 PM||2:00 PM|

 The CVRcade World Cup is a 7-week Teams’ League followed by a Grand Finale weekend.
 Teams are made up of up to,and including, 6 riders.
 The CVRcade World Cup will take place on Saturdays and allows individuals of all abilities to ride and race together using the PHYSICAL EQUALIZATION™ brand proprietary handicapping system.
-Only riders that have completed the Rider registration and World Cup Team registration and have a valid Events’ Pass for the period of time for which the World Cup will run, will earn points.
+Only riders that have completed the Rider registration and World Cup Team registration and have a valid Activity’s Pass for the period of time for which the World Cup will run, will earn points.
 A registered team can submit a maximum of 4 riders to any single Omnium.
-The racing is done in the CVRcade World Cup omnium format of a series of events that are scored individually with a scoring multiplier applied to them.
+The racing is done in the CVRcade World Cup omnium format of a series of activities that are scored individually with a scoring multiplier applied to them.
 More on this scoring system can be seen below.
-A Team’s weekly point’s total is made up of the top 3 riders’ scores for that given week.
+A Team’s weekly point’s total is made up of the top 3 riders’ scores by activity for that given week.

 If a team is unable to fulfil its full quota of 4 riders for each week of the CVRcade World Cup then fewer riders may ride; as long as there are multiple riders in a team riding that given week, their accumulated scores will count.

 Each Omniums within the CVRcade World Cup regular season league will carry a scoring multiplier of x7.5.

 The cumulative score over the 7-week regular season will form the final league table.
 This final league table will form the seeding for the Grand finale.